AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 * `connectorType` to set the connector type
 * `connector` (optional) to configure [individual connectors](Elements#individual_elements)

 To add a connector, you should add these fields to a **predecessor task**.
 In the `connectTo` field, specify the `id` value of the **successor task**.

-Please note that a task can have several predecessors, but only one successor.
-Also, a task can be at the same time a successor to one task or tasks and a predecessor to another.
-All these nuances are demonstrated in the sample below.
+In `connectorType`, specify the type of the connector.

-The connector type is specified in the `connectorType` field.
-There are four types, which are listed in {api:anychart.enums.ConnectorType}anychart.enums.ConnectorType{api}:
+There are four connector types, which are listed in {api:anychart.enums.ConnectorType}anychart.enums.ConnectorType{api}:

 <table border="1" class="dtTABLE">
 <tbody>